 Members were asked to respond immediately, due to the constitutional requirement of 10 days notice before convening such a meeting.

-The 13 board members at the time were: Wallace (president), Taylor (C), Phillip (vice-presidents), Rayshawn Mars (Northern FA), Richard Quan Chan (Southern FA), Joseph Taylor (Trinidad and Tobago Football Referees Association), Jamilya Mohammed (Women’s League Football), Brent Sancho (TT Pro League), Dwayne Thomas (Central Football Association), Phillip Fraser (SSFL), Desmond Alfred (Tobago), Keith Look Loy (TTSL), and Edwards (EFA).
+The 13 board members at the time were: Wallace (president), Taylor (C), Phillip (vice-presidents), Rayshawn Mars (Northern FA), Richard Quan Chan (Southern FA), Joseph Taylor (Trinidad and Tobago Football Referees Association), Jamiyla Mohammed (Women’s League Football), Brent Sancho (TT Pro League), Dwayne Thomas (Central Football Association), Phillip Fraser (SSFL), Desmond Alfred (Tobago), Keith Look Loy (TTSL), and Edwards (EFA).

 (Look Loy resigned the following day.)